Ventriculoperitoneal Shunt -- Child

 - Redness, swelling, increasing pain, a lot of bleeding, or any discharge from the incision site

-- Vomiting (which may be a sign of the shunt not working)
+- Vomiting—may be a sign of the shunt not working

-- Pain that is not controlled with the medicines your child has been given
+- Pain that is not controlled with the medications your child has been given

 - Vision problems